 Facilities: Tents, grill pits, toilets

-Sai Yuen Farm is an 11-acre campsite that features Mongolian Yurts, Tepees, Safari-style tents, and geodesic domes.
+Sai Yuen Farm is an 11-acre campsite that features Mongolian Yurts, Tepees, Safari-style tents, and geodesic domes, and it is one of the best camping sites in Hong Kong.
 All these types of accommodations are equipped with comfortable bedding.
 The farm offers several outdoor activities like rock climbing and camping by the campfire.

 Facilities: Tents, barbeque pits, sleeping bags, mosquito nets, and toilets